 To compare PES costs to the benefits of reduced residue burning, we first calculate the cost per additional acre not burned for the two treatments using our remote sensing based outcome.
-Standard PES has no statistically significant impact on burning, and reflecting this we observe noisily estimated positive costs that are sensitive to measurement choices.
-Upfront PES, on the other hand, reduced burning and the cost per additional acre not burned under this arm ranges from ₹2,700 to 4,050 (or \$34 to 50).
-Despite the fact that a substantial portion of the farmers paid upfront burned anyway, and that some compliers were inframarginal, the estimated cost of the program is drastically lower than our rough per-acre mortality benefit estimates (\$7,600).
-Alternatively, we can compare the cost of pollution abatement in the agriculture sector, using PES for crop residue burning, with other abatement opportunities, specifically pollution from India's coal-fired power plants.
-Again, the difference is striking: the cost per life saved from installing scrubbers in coal-fired power plants is roughly \$400,000 (Cropper et al., 2019) versus \$4,800 to 7,200 for upfront PES.
+Standard PES has no statistically significant impact on burning, and, reflecting this, we observe noisily estimated positive costs that are sensitive to measurement choices.
+Upfront PES, on the other hand, reduced burning, and the cost per additional acre not burned under this arm ranges from ₹2,700 to ₹4,050 (or \$34 to \$51).
+Despite the fact that a substantial portion of the farmers paid upfront burned anyway, and that some compliers were inframarginal, the estimated cost of the program is drastically lower than our rough per-acre mortality benefit estimates (\$8,000).
+Alternatively, we can compare PES for crop residue burning to pollution abatement opportunities in other sectors, specifically India's electricity sector.
+Again, the difference is striking: the cost per life saved from installing scrubbers in coal-fired power plants is roughly \$400,000 (Cropper et al., 2019) versus \$3,000 to \$4,400 for upfront PES.